Information About the VG Pocket Max System

 - Grow and Mow

 In this game, the player pushes a lawnmower around a yard to cut all of the grass before the time limit runs out.
 At intervals, though, a raincloud passes over the yard and can cause a mown patch of the grass to regrow.
 The yard also has ponds and other obstacles which are not hazards but which the player must mow around.
 At times, the player may have to head for a regrown patch of grass before the stormcloud causes yet another patch of grass to regrow.
 In particular, on later levels, the gameplay can be more hurried because the time limit for completing the level is shorter, among other things.
 (Without the time limit, the game would probably not provide the same element of challenge and might be too easy.)
 The gameplay continues through nine levels.
-For that matter, it is not every video game that features what appears to be a possibly bald-headed gardener (or perhaps groundskeeper) as the main character...
+For that matter, it is not every video game that features a main character who pushes a lawnmower (perhaps the character is a gardener or a groundskeeper...)

 - Knockem Down